A PAYWALL THAT’s MORE chill

-In 2018, The Times had tons of anonymous users reading the site for zilch in return.
-So we did everyone’ favorite game, “how about we…” From there we re-envisioned how the paywall could function for anonymous readers.
-AKA, how could it be less of a “bleep you”?
+The Times had anonymous users reading the site for zip in return.
+After playing everyone’s favorite game, “how about we…” we re-envisioned the paywall from a “bleep you” to something a bit more rewarding.

 This journey netted 587,000 news subscribers in Q1—leading NYT Cooking and Games to adopt the same model.